vinoaj/databricks-resources/README.md

 #### Cost Management

 - [Best Practices for Cost Management on Databricks](https://www.databricks.com/blog/2022/10/18/best-practices-cost-management-databricks.html)
+- [Cluster Policy Primer](https://www.databricks.com/blog/cluster-policy-onboarding-primer): Cluster policies allow you to enforce security and cost controls on new clusters.
+This post walks you through what cluster policies are and how to design them for your Workspaces
 - [Cost-conscious R&D in the Cloud that Data Scientists Will Love](https://medium.com/@kurlare/cost-conscious-r-d-in-the-cloud-that-data-scientists-will-love-148837b5ab51)
 - [How We Cut Our Databricks Costs by 50% (AWS)](https://medium.com/similarweb-engineering/how-we-cut-our-databricks-costs-by-50-7c60d6b6c069)